anthonysharpy/sandbank/Code/README.md

 Sandbank is the fast, easy-to-use no-SQL database for s&box.

 Sandbank is a local data store and does not save anything in the cloud.
-If you're looking for a service that lets you host data, call endpoints and do other server-related logic, we have a separate service called Sandbank Server that you can [read about here](SandbankServer.md).

 # Installation